Mara Girls Solar Library Project... We're Getting There

 by Barb Mackraz

 Many of the families in the Mara live in traditional mud homes with no power or light.
 It's hard to imagine how anything can get done in the evening in such a dark environment, much less reading and studying.
-Think about how a simple object like a solar lantern can make such a difference.
-I honestly don't know why this has not been done before.
+Think about how a lantern can make such a difference.

 The 8th-graders from Mara Girls were at school in December for year-end exams, and while there, they helped the teachers organize the "Solar Library" books and lanterns for delivery.
 They brought their own Solar Libraries home with them, and for the other families, we'll be delivering out to the homes soon.
 We experienced a few delays because of mechanical problems with the school's vehicle, the struggles of getting the January school term started, and many uncertainties around COVID-19.
 But it's not insurmountable, and we're now hopeful that the team will be able to deliver Solar Libraries to families in January.